 And the apostle Peter urges us “Pray [for] who are in authority so that we can live peaceful and quiet lives marked by godliness and dignity” (1 Timothy 2:2).

 John Wesley, the founder of the early Methodist church, changed the culture of 18th century England, by overcoming evil with good.
 He provided positive alternatives to slavery, poverty, and prejudice through hard work and the power of the Holy Spirit.
 It can happen again!
 Let’s be holy people rather than hostile people!

-If you found this helpful, please share on your social networks.
+If this was helpful, please go to your window . . .
+Actually, share on your social media.
 Thanks!